kktiwa/json-parser/README.md

 docker-compose up -d
 ```

-3. You can stop the running container using the following command:
+3. You can stop the running container using the following command from the project root directory:

 ```
 docker-compose rm --stop